l4zz3rj0d/htaccess-upload-bypass/README.md

 # File Upload Bypass via .htaccess
 ## Context

-If a challenge involved a file upload functionality that only allowed image extensions:
+If a challenge involved a file upload functionality that only allows image extensions:

 .jpg